At Peace with Life:

 About the Teacher

-Bhante was born in Mexico.
-A former musician-composer, he moved to Asia in 2001 and began the practice and study of the Buddha’s teachings.
+Born in Mexico, Bhante, a former musician-composer, moved to Asia in 2001 when he began the practice and study of the Buddha’s teachings.

-He was ordained in Myanmar under the Most Venerable Sayadaw Dr. Nandamālābhivaṃsa, and since 2004 has received meditation guidance from Sayadaw U Tejaniya, and studied the Suttas and Abhidhamma with Sayadaw Dr. Ukkamsacara.
+He was ordained in Myanmar under the Most Venerable Sayadaw Dr. Nandamālābhivaṃsa, and since 2004 has received meditation guidance from Sayadaw U Tejaniya and studied Sutta and Abhidhamma with Sayadaw Dr. Ukkamsacara.

 Frequently Asked Questions